liferay/liferay-docs/develop/learning-paths/mobile/articles/04-creating-get-guestbooks-screenlet/04-creating-the-screenlet-class.markdown

     ((GetGuestbooksScreenlet) getParent()).onItemClicked(_guestbooks.get(position));

 Fantastic work!
 You finished the Get Guestbooks Screenlet!
-Now you can use it the same way you would use any other Screenlet.
+Now you need to create the Get Entries Screenlet.
 This is shown next.